-Groomers.
-Trainers.
-Kennel operators and veterinary assistants.
-There are so many different types of animal care technicians, it’s hard to know which path to pursue for a career.
-One of the potential careers that students may want to consider is that of the animal laboratory technician.
-Although these employees can work at shelters, animal hospitals, or other sites, they can also work in research labs, helping to maintain sanitary conditions, preparing food and feeding animals, and checking on animal conditions and behavior.
-They may also help with cage repairs, maintenance of animal housing, and animal restraint.
-Most often, time on the job and experience working with animals leads to qualification to work as a laboratory care technician.
+Animal laboratory technicians can work at shelters, animal hospitals, or research labs, helping to maintain sanitary conditions, preparing food and feeding animals, and checking on animal conditions and behavior.
+These professionals may also help with cage repairs, maintenance of animal housing, and animal restraint.
 At a more advanced level, these technicians might help with management in a technical specialty, such as mice or primates, assist with research or during emergency procedures, and even oversee the administration of medication or specific diets.
-A high school degree or GED may be needed for some jobs, but for other positions, certification through the American Association for Laboratory Animal Science could be required.

 Skills & Traits of the Successful Animal Care Technician